algorithmx/fortran2julia/README.md

 2. One needs to `using Printf` explicitly at the beginning of the translated code.

 3. Is it meaningfuul to translate ?

+## Oh, by the way, you still have to manually finalize the translation since:

+1. I haven't figured out how to deal with the fabulous FORTRAN `GOTO` instruction

+2. FORTRAN compiler can deal with negative array index if the array is allocated accordingly.
+I translate the FORTRAN90 `do` loop literaly even though the iterator may be negative.
+Please be cautious.
+I do not want to translate the do loop because I may replace most of them by something like `a[:,i] += b` in Julia.
+That can only be accomplished by a human ...

+3. Plans

+3.1 write a skeleton of each F90 file with empty contents inside functions

+3.2 automate the translation of the `read(...) ...` instructions in the F90 file